 Step Seven: Water Your Plant

 Congratulations, your plant is successfully repotted!
-All it needs now is some fresh H2O!
+All it needs now is some fresh H2O.
+You’ll be a pro at taking care of indoor plants in no time.

 Step Eight: Final Touches

 Here at The Bouqs, we want to make sure you get the most out of any blooms or greens you bring into your home.
+We can help you with taking care of your plants when on vacation and picking good plants for your bathroom.
 Our lovely collection of indoor plants will be sure to add some character to your space.
 Join the #PlantsFam today and order your very own potted friend!Shop All